toxicity1985/atoum-documentation/source/en/how_to_write_test_cases/given-if-and-then.inc.rst

            ->isEqualTo(4)
    ;

-The test will not be slower or faster to run and there is no advantage to use one notation or another, the important thing is to choose one and stick to it.
-In this way it will facilitate maintenance of the tests (the problem is exactly the same as coding conventions).
+The test will not be slower or faster to run and there is no advantage to use one notation or another, the important thing is to choose one format and stick to it.
+This facilitates maintenance of the tests (the problem is exactly the same as coding conventions).

 .. _when: